Return to top

 muffin batter in a baking tin

-Bake, Cool, And Serve: Bake for 20 minutes or until an inserted toothpick comes out clean.
-Serve these sweet treats either warm or at room temperature.
-An extra peanut butter drizzle never hurt!
+Bake, cool, and serve: I bake the batter for 20 minutes or until an inserted toothpick comes out clean.
+I serve these warm, cool, or at room temperature, with an added drizzle of peanut butter.

 baked easy healthy peanut butter muffins recipe with chocolate chips